-The Kumari Amman temple is 3000 years old and is for Devi Kanyakumari.
+Kumari Amman temple is 3000 years old and is for Devi Kanyakumari.
 She is the virgin goddess who stands strong protecting her devotees.
-The temple is on the seashore of Kanyakumari in Tamil Nadu.
+She is “Devi” or “Bhagavathy” that refers to “Durga” or “Parvati”.
+Devotees also worship Devi as Bhadrakali.
+The temple is on the seashore of Kanyakumari, Tamil Nadu.

-The worship of Devi goes back to the Vedic times.
-And the monotheism worship goes back to Advaita times.
-Devi Kanyakumari finds mention in Ramayana, Mahabharata, and the Sangam works Manimekalai.
+According to history, worship of Devi goes back to Vedic times and monotheism to Advaita times.
+Devi Kanyakumari finds mention in Ramayana, Mahabharata, and Sangam work Manimekalai.
 Devi Kanyakumari has a mysterious story that once Banusura, the demon king got power over Devas and gave cruel punishment to them.

 The Devas performed a Yagna seaking to punish and remove the evils.
 So Devi Parasakthi came to Kumari in the form of a virgin girl and began her penance.
 Meanwhile Lord Shiva fell in love with her and made arrangements for the marriage in the midnight on a particular day.

 Now the Narada realised that their marriage would destroy the chances of castrating Banusura because only a virgin could kill him.
 When Lord Shiva was on his way to Kanyakumari, Sage Narada assumed the form of a cock and crowed falsely heralding the break of dawn.
 Thinking that the auspicious time for the marriage was past, Lord Shiva returned disappointed.
 The Goddess too decided to remain virgin after that.
 Then, when Banusura attempted to win the Goddess by force, she killed him with her Chakragudha, and relieved the sufferings of Devas.
 Then she resumed her penance and remained virgin.